 Precipitation of acute psychosis following normalisation of thyroid status has been reported previously.
 Here, we report the case of a 62-year-old man with long-standing hyperthyroidism unresponsive to carbimazole, developing acute polymorphic psychotic disorder without symptoms of schizophrenia, along with normalization of thyroid status, after seven months of treatment with propylthiouracil.

 Gowda G, Sagi M, Komal S, Jaisoorya T. Psychosis following carbimazole-induced acute alteration of hyperthyroid status.
-Indian J Psychol Med 2017;39(4):516.
+Indian J Psychol Med.
+2017;39(4):516.

 Sharma P, Parmar C, Parikh N. A case report on myxedema madness: Curable psychosis.
-Indian J Psychol Med 2014;36(1):80-1.
+Indian J Psychol Med.
+2014;36(1):80.

-Santos NC, Costa P, Ruano D, Macedo A, Soares MJ, Valente J, et al. Revisiting thyroid hormones in schizophrenia.
-J Thyroid Res 2012; 2012:569147.10.1155/2012/569147
+Santos NC, Costa P, Ruano D, MacEdo A, Soares MJ, Valente J, et al. Revisiting thyroid hormones in schizophrenia.
+Vol. 2012, Journal of Thyroid Research.
+2012.

-Zhang J, Lazar MA.
+Zhang J, Lazar M a.
 The mechanism of action of thyroid hormones.
-Annu Rev Physiol 2000;62(1):439â€“66.
+Annu Rev Physiol.
+2000;62(1):439â€“66.

-Irwin R, Ellis PM, Delahunt J. Psychosis following acute alteration of thyroid status.
-Aust N Z J Psychiatry1997; 31(5):762-4.
+Irwin R, Ellis PM, Delahunt J. Case report Psychosis following acute alteration of thyroid.
+2015;

 M.D.
 SAF.
 Radioactive Iodine-Induced Psychosis.
 Am J Psychiatry.
 2009;166(9):1067â€“8.

 Propylthiouracil and Acute psychosis - from FDA reports, https://www.ehealthme.com/ds/propylthiouracil/acute-psychosis/,12/15/2017.